AgamBhullar/DashDrop/README.md

 #DashDrop App

-#Instructions:
-- Make sure to fetch changes and pull twice, sometimes it doesn't download the package dependencies on the first pull
-- Make sure to build and run the project on two different phones/simulators.
-- Make sure to log in as a customer and driver on two different phones.
-One phone should be logged in as a customer and the other as a driver.
-- You can either sign up for a new customer account and then create a new driver account once you're logged in as a customer.
-- Or you can use our pre registered accounts below:

-Customer Account log in email: asbhullar@ucdavis.edu

-Customer Account log in password: Bhullar1!

-Driver Account log in email: test1@gmail.com

-Driver Account log in password: 123456

 #DashDrop is a sophisticated SwiftUI application that facilitates the easy handling of package deliveries.
 Incorporating features like phone number
 authentication, map-based address search, and user profile management, it offers a seamless experience for both sending and receiving packages.This not only